StayHungryStayFoolish/Notebook/docs/AWSCloud/WellArchitect/CostOptimizationPillar/Bill/SQL_Data_Type.md

 2. BETWEEN

 *Select values within a given range.
-The values can be number, dates, text.*
+The values can be number, date, text.*

 ```sql
 SELECT column_1, column_2, column_n